savetz/InternetArchive-xtree/README.md

 # InternetArchive-xtree
 Builds a tree view of an Internet Archive collection's sub-collections

 An Internet Archive [collection](https://help.archive.org/help/collections-a-basic-guide/) may have any number of sub-collections (and even sub-sub-collections.)
 It can be tricky to maintain or explore collections with many sub-collections.
 InternetArchive-xtree creates a tree of all the sub-collections under a collection.
-Output can be as text or HTML.
+Output can be text or HTML.

 **Requirements:** the [ia command line tool](https://archive.org/developers/quick-start-cli.html) and and [GNU Parallel](https://opensource.com/article/18/5/gnu-parallel).